Not Batavia Moraine

 2. Desolation should stretch from the West Sea to the East Sea.

-3. Tonawanda Creek which can be seen going around Batavia actually should be on the left and was one of the deepest parts of Lake Tonawanda and therefore should be under water in her rendering.
+3. Tonawanda Creek, which can be seen going around Batavia, should be on the left.
+It was one of the deepest parts of Lake Tonawanda and, therefore, should be underwater in her rendering.
 Tonawanda Creek flows north and west.
 The Tonawanda Creek Watershed Map shows the true lay of the land.

 4. There should be a 1.5 day distance from the Narrow Neck to the East Sea.